Your cart is empty

 There has never been a better time to get out and about in the UK on your bike.
-Cycling holidays have boomed this year as a result of the pandemic, so we have put together our tips on keeping safe this summer!
+Cycling holidays have boomed post-pandemic, so we have put together our tips on keeping safe this summer out on the roads!
 Now that we have hit the warmer months, you may face a few extra challenges with the heat and sun, but sticking with these tips will help make your rider safer, easier and more fun!

 Check the road surface

 British summer can bring all types of weather, whether that’s heavy rain, strong sun, or thunder.
 With varying weather conditions, road surfaces must be checked out prior to the start of the ride.
 When it’s a hot day, tarmac can melt and cause areas of slippery or sticky tar.
 This can cause havoc with your tyres and ultimately can make cycling really dangerous especially when going around corners!
 When it rains, potholes and deep puddles are going to be the main problem for cyclists.
 Keep an eye when cycling that you don’t end up going into one as that can damage your bike or worse, injure you.